jamiec7919/vermeer/docs/quickstart.rst

 - Vec2
 - Vec3

-And also arrays of a subset of these types (Matrix4, Vec2, Point, Vec3).
+And also arrays of a subset of these types (Matrix4, Vec2, Point, Vec3, String, Int).
 When specifying an array this is often for motion blur keys and hence need both the count of element types and count of motion keys.
 All elements of one key are then listed, followed by the next key and so on.
-For matrix arrays this doesn't apply as the matrix has a fixed number of elements per key.
+For matrix, string and int arrays this doesn't apply as the matrix has a fixed number of elements per key and string and int arrays don't change over a frame.

 Available Nodes
 ---------------